 Windows 10 or above / Windows Server 2012 or above

-Microsoft SQL Server 2014 or above (Including the free SQL Express edition)
+Microsoft SQL Server 2016 or above (Including the free SQL Express edition)

-This User Guide contains step-by-step instructions to successfully install 3CX Emergency Notifier.
+This User Guide contains step-by-step instructions to successfully install the 3CX Emergency Notifier.
 Begin by extracting the installer from the downloaded zip file (Step 1 above), then run the setup program named EmergencyNotifierInstaller.exe

 Find the software download link in the Order Confirmation Email, or you can find it in your order history on our website and download the 3CX Emergency Notifier application.